-Submitted in this report are the results of the September 30, 2016 actuarial valuation of the liabilities, funded position and contribution requirements associated with benefits provided by the Oakland County Employees' Retirement System.
-The purpose of the valuation was to measure the System's funding progress and determine the employer contribution for the 2017-2018 fiscal year.
+Submitted in this report are the results of the September 30, 2017 actuarial valuation of the liabilities, funded position and contribution requirements associated with benefits provided by the Oakland County Employees' Retirement System.
+The purpose of the valuation was to measure the System's funding progress and determine the employer contribution for the 2018-2019 fiscal year.
 This report should not be relied upon for any other purpose.
 This report may be provided to parties other than the Retirement Commission only in its entirety and only with the permission of the Commission.
+GRS is not responsible for unauthorized use of this report.